MistaKistHur/MistaKistHur/README.md

       <img src="/Rsc/Hue-Bar.jpg" alt="Formatting Style Content seperator" width="100%" height="auto">
 <span align="center">
-      Kind of glad that I did not get Accepted into University,<br><i>Because of the Huge ammount of debt in student loans associated with it, even though it would have been a good experience<br>
+      Kind of glad that I did not get Accepted into University,<br><i>Because of the Huge ammount of debt in student loans associated with it,<br> even though it would have been a good experience<br>
       Travelling was a whole experience in itself.</i><br>
       <br>
 </span>